Red Playground, Day 3

 I want to play in the studio the next twelve months to boost creativity.
 Because children seem to be the experts in play, I’ve taken notice of what they do.

-In studio, this means playing with the elements and the principles, or, the rules of art.
-I bend or break them to see where it leads me.
+Breaking the rules in the studio for one example can mean playing with the elements and the principles, or, the rules of art.
+Thereby, I like to bend or break them to see where it all leads.
 Some rules I ruthlessly toss aside.

 The principles, including balance, contrast, movement, pattern, rhythm, unity, emphasis and proportion can be manipulated to see where the work ends up.